Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

 atom is only a part of the existence.
 Metaphysical space is also the reality, and reality more real than you could expect.
-If you wonder what are other "franchises", or more precisely, multiverses, such as Minecraft, Harry Potter, Warhammer, DiscWorld, and so on - they are exactly this, multiverses creating eventually what is known as oververse: the concept of the whole, all multiverses bound together.
+If you wonder what are other "franchises", or more precisely, multiverses, such as Minecraft, Harry Potter, Warhammer, DiscWorld, Marvel, and so on - they are exactly this, multiverses creating eventually what is known as oververse: the concept of the whole, all multiverses bound together.
 <span style="color:#0099cc">**Oververse multiverses**</span> are created by the smallest impulse of
 will, which is why so many religions portray that process as "God creating the world through His will".